PreetiKK786/Project_AI/README.md

 * You can choose which player wants to play first or make the first move
 * AI Player uses MINIMAX ALGORITHM with ALPHA - BETA PRUNING
 * If both players play optimally the player which started first is more likely to "WIN" the game
+* AI provides optimal suggestion to the human player for his/her next move